RicterZ/nhentai/README.rst

 =====
 Usage
 =====
-**IMPORTANT**: To bypass the nhentai frequency limit, you should use `--login` option to log into nhentai.net.
+**IMPORTANT**: To bypass the nhentai frequency limit, you should use `--cookie` option to store your cookie.
 *The default download folder will be the path where you run the command (CLI path).*

-Set your nhentai cookie aginest captcha:
+Set your nhentai cookie against captcha:

 .. code-block:: bash